 Albatrosses, Fulmars, Storm-petrels, Petrels, Shearwaters and Auklets are considered as being more at risk from pelagic trawling than other families of seabirds, as their spatial ranges and feeding behaviours imply that prey made available from trawling are attractive for their foraging.
-Among these, Short-tailed Albatross (Phoebastria albatrus), Leach's Storm-petrel (Hydrobates leucorhous), Tristram's Storm-petrel (Hydrobates tristrami), Stejneger's Petrel (Pterodroma longirostris), Cook's Petrel (Pterodroma cookii), White-necked Petrel (Pterodroma cervicalis), Buller's Shearwater (Ardenna bulleri), Flesh-footed Shearwater (Ardenna carneipes), Sooty Shearwater (Ardenna grisea), and Streaked Shearwater (Calonectris leucomelas) are either classified as Vulnerable or Near threatened (IUCN 2018).
+Among these, Short-tailed Albatross (Phoebastria albatrus), Leach's Storm-petrel (Hydrobates leucorhous), Tristram's Storm-petrel (Hydrobates tristrami), Stejneger's Petrel (Pterodroma longirostris), Cook's Petrel (Pterodroma cookii), White-necked Petrel (Pterodroma cervicalis), Buller's Shearwater (Ardenna bulleri), Flesh-footed Shearwater (Ardenna carneipes), Sooty Shearwater (Ardenna grisea), and Streaked Shearwater (IUCN 2018).
 The Black-legged Kittiwake (Rissa tridactyla) is classified as Vulnerable (IUCN 2018), but in connection to trawling judged to be less at risk (Risk of mortality here classified to Low).

 Relatively few studies have been conducted to study seabird interactions with trawlers (Lokkeborg 2011).
-The major conclusion which can be made is that a no-discharge policy, alternatively mincing offal prior to discharge, and/or consequent and strategic management of discharge, would be the most effective mitigation measures to avoid harm to seabirds in trawl fisheries.
+The major conclusion which can be made is that a nodischarge policy, alternatively mincing offal prior to discharge, and/or consequent and strategic management of discharge, would be the most effective mitigation measures to avoid harm to seabirds in trawl fisheries.
 Therefore, a strategic discard management shall be applied (source: paragraph 21 of SPRFMO CMM 14b-2019):